 An apex predator, Smilodon primarily hunted large mammals.

-Largest living cat: Hercules, the liger
+Largest living cat: the Liger

 The liger, the largest of all known extant felines, is a hybrid cross between a male lion and a female tiger.

-Hercules, the largest non-obese liger who lives at the Myrtle Beach Safari wildlife preserve in South Carolina, is the World’s largest living cat, according to the 2014 Guinness Book of World Records.
+Hercules, the largest non-obese liger who lives at the Myrtle Beach Safari Wildlife Preserve in South Carolina, is the World’s largest living cat, according to the 2014 Guinness Book of World Records.
 He weighs 922 pounds (418.2 kg), is 131 inches (332.74 cm) long, and measures 49 inches (124.46 cm) tall at the shoulder.

 Other big cat hybrids can reach similar sizes; the litigon, a rare hybrid of a male lion and a female tiglon, is roughly the same size as the liger, with a male named Cubanacan (at the Alipore Zoo in India) reaching 363 kg (800 lb).
 The extreme rarity of these second-generation hybrids may make it difficult to ascertain whether they are larger or smaller on average than the liger.